Background pattern

 How to take:

-• Insert 1 tablet in the mouth and suck it slowly.
+• Insert 1 lozenge into the mouth and suck slowly.

-• Movethe tablet in the mouth while sucking it.
+• Move the lozenge around in the mouth while sucking.

-• The effect of the tablets will be noticed from 30 minutes.
+• The effect of the lozenges will be noticed from 30 minutes.

-Do not take Strefen for more than 3 days, unless your doctor recommends it.
-If it does not improve, worsens, or new symptoms appear, consult your doctor or pharmacist.
+Do not take Strefen for more than 3 days, unless recommended by your doctor.
+If you do not improve, worsen, or if new symptoms appear, consult your doctor or pharmacist.

 If you take more Strefen than you should

 Call a doctor or go to the nearest hospital immediately.
-Symptoms of overdose may include the following: nausea or vomiting, stomach pain or, less frequently, diarrhea, ringing in the ears, headache, and gastrointestinal bleeding.
+Symptoms of overdose may include: nausea or vomiting, stomach pain, or more rarely, diarrhea, ringing in the ears, headache, and gastrointestinal bleeding.

-Call a doctor or go to the nearest hospital immediately or call the Toxicological Information Service, phone: 91 562 04 20 indicating the medication and the amount taken.
+Call a doctor or go to the nearest hospital immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount taken.

 If you have any other questions about the use of this product, ask your doctor or pharmacist.